Ahmed-Magdy-Talaat/social-media-website/README.md

 <!-- Feedback and Support -->
 ## Feedback and Support

 We value your feedback!
-If you encounter any issues or have suggestions, contact our support team at ahmedmagdy2592002@gmail.com 💌
+If you encounter any issues or have suggestions, contact me at ahmedmagdy2592002@gmail.com 💌

 <!-- Contributing -->
 ## Contributing